 November 1: Deadline for submitting completed applications (including supporting paperwork).

 International students are not required to submit SAT or ACT test scores when applying for admission.
 TOEFL scores are required if English is not the applicant’s first language.

 Minimum TOEFL score:

 - or an overall Band Score of 6.0 on the IELTS

 - or a grade of “C” or better on the General Certificate of Education (GCE) English exam

-Students not meeting full admission standards are still encouraged to apply for admission.
+International students not meeting full admission standards are still encouraged to apply for admission.
 Goshen College takes a holistic approach to admission decisions and will consider the merit of each applicants’ academic record on an individual basis.
-Additional materials may be requested so that we can learn as much as we need to make our admission decision.
+Additional materials may be requested during application so that we can learn as much as we need to make our admission decision.